-- overwhelm the original building. - features of the existing building and site - the aim should be to altering its fundamental character. - Ensure that the building does neighbours by building too close - to bats, barn owls and other should take them into account and planning permission and what is www.planningportal.gov.uk
+- Scale is the major issue do not overwhelm the original building. - Identify and work with the best features of the existing building and site - the aim should be to enhance the building without altering its fundamental character. - Extensions/conservatories can help to improve the thermal performance of the building. - Ensure that the building does not compromise the privacy of neighbours by building too close or overlooking their property. - Outbuildings are often home to bats, barn owls and other protected species - undertake survey of what is there - the design should take them into account and make a contribution to biodiversity building at Dunsford www.planningportal.gov.uk